alshenetsky/easyadmin-breadcrumbs/README.md

 # easyadmin-breadcrumbs
-A bundle that allows you to add breadcrumbs to EasyAdmin
+A bundle that allows you to add breadcrumbs to [EasyAdmin](https://github.com/EasyCorp/EasyAdminBundle)

 ![A bundle that allows you to add breadcrumbs to EasyAdmin](/doc/images/promo.png)

 Installation
 ------------

-This bundle requires PHP 8.1 or higher and Symfony 6.0 or higher.
+This bundle requires EasyAdmin 4.5 or higher, PHP 8.0 or higher and Symfony 5.4 or higher.
 Run the following command to install it in your application:

 ```